School Health Services

 Head Lice (Pediculosis)

 When a student is determined to have head lice, the parent will be contacted to pick up the student from school.
 The student may not return to school until he/she is treated with a special shampoo made to kill head lice.
-Nits (lice eggs) should be removed from the hair to prevent a reoccurrence of the lice.
+Nits (lice eggs) should be removed from the hair to prevent a recurrence of the lice.
 In addition, a second shampoo treatment may be necessary.
 Parents should be aware that household items such as beds, linens, upholstered furniture, carpet, toys, clothing, hats, hairbrushes, and combs can be infested with head lice and will need to be cleaned to ensure extermination of the lice.
 Students who have been identified as having head lice will be checked before being permitted to return to the classroom.

 School Exclusion List